Keyboard shortcuts

 ASPECT can be visualized in a badge-like form for visual project portfolio management

-ASPECT Gravity Example
+ASPECT Example

-Figure 1: ASPECT badge for the AI-driven Gravity Mapping project
+Figure 1: ASPECT badge for a project

 Figure 1 is an example of an ASPECT badge that provides immediate feedback on the state of the project and its technology components.
 It can be used in project dashboards, reports, and presentations to communicate the current status and future goals of the project in a clear and concise manner.
 Figure 2 below shows the same badge as depicted in figure 1, but with the attributes annotated for clarity.

-Annotated ASPECT Gravity Example
+Annotated ASPECT Example

 Figure 2: Annotated ASPECT badge